 - In Location Services (iOS only) turn off superfluous apps that are tracking your location when unnecessary.
 If there are many utilizing GPS at the same time it could be interfering with the MapMy app's ability to access GPS properly and causing excessive battery drain.

 The following should help minimize battery consumption by MapMy when not actively recording, or when the app is running in the background.

 - Force quit the app after you have finished using it.

-- If you have step tracking enabled to turn this off, check to see if MapMy stops using your location in the background.
+- If you have step tracking enabled, turn this off, then check to see if MapMy stops using your location in the background.

 - If not in use, visit your device's Location Services settings and switch this off for the MapMy app you're using.

 Note: Most phones have an optimum operational temperature.
 In some cold or hot climates, using your phone beyond this limit can cause it to shut down.
 In the event that you are using the app in an environment like this, we recommend either putting your phone in a case that will aid it in staying within those limits, or routinely checking to ensure the phone is still on.